 Inclusions can also help gemologists distinguish natural diamonds from synthetic diamonds or diamond imitations.
 Natural diamonds contain a much greater variety of minerals and inclusions than synthetics do.
 Furthermore, synthetic diamonds don’t contain natural crystal inclusions.

-Diamond Clarity Grades
+Diamond Clarity Chart and Grades

 Professional gem graders use the following diamond clarity grades.

 “Flawless” diamonds are flawless inside and out.
 At 10X magnification under a microscope, they have no visible blemishes or inclusions.
 (If a diamond has inclusions too small to see at this magnification, they have no effect on the clarity grade).

 “Internally flawless” means that the stone has blemishes but no inclusions.
 Blemishes encompass things like scratches and nicks that exist only on the external diamond surface.
 Usually, they can be polished away and likely won’t affect the clarity grade too much.
 On the other hand, inclusions like crystals and feathers (cracks) exist inside the stone.
 These have much more impact on the clarity grade.